It seems the rules keep changing.

 So, instead of storing your password “iforgot”, the system might instead store:

-That’s the result of an “SHA 256″ hashing function.
-Any time you give that function “iforgot,” the result will be that number (which happens to be 256 bits long).
+That’s the result of an “SHA 256” hashing function.
+Any time you give that function “iforgot,” SHA 256 will return that number (which happens to be 256 bits long).

 Consider the eight-character password.

 If the password we choose allows each character to be any of 26 alphabetic upper and lowercase characters, 10 digits, and 10 special characters, that’s 72 possible characters in each position.
 If we have eight of those, that’s 72 to the eighth power, or 722,204,136,308,736: 722 trillion possibilities.